awesto/django-shop/docs/reference/catalog.rst

 	        model = Product
 	        exclude = ('active',)

-In case we need :ref:`additional-serializer-fields`, lets add them to this class using the `serializer fields`_ from the Django RESTFramework library.
+In case we need :ref:`reference/additional-serializer-fields`, lets add them to this class using the `serializer fields`_ from the Django RESTFramework library.

-.. _additional-serializer-fields:
+.. _reference/additional-serializer-fields:

 Additional Product Serializer Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~